-The NAIC runs the Consumer Insurance Search ("CIS") website, which receives complaint information from state insurance departments.
+The NAIC hosts the Consumer Insurance Search ("CIS") website, which receives complaint information from state insurance departments.
 The NAIC data does not provide a single metric for all of Berkley's insurance companies combined.
 Neither the NAIC nor Berkley calculates a complaints-to-claims ratio.

-In 2023, the total amount of monetary losses resulting from legal proceedings associated with the marketing and communication of insurance product-related information to new and returning customers, if any, were not material to us.
+In 2024, the total amount of monetary losses resulting from legal proceedings associated with the marketing and communication of insurance product-related information to new and returning customers, if any, were not material.

-Premium Retention Rates
+Premium Retention Rates6

-&lt;sup>6 Note on methodology: Berkley tracks premium retention rate as the ratio of premiums renewed versus premiums set to expire in the reporting year.
+6 Note on methodology: Berkley tracks premium retention rate as the ratio of premiums renewed versus premiums set to expire in the reporting year.